Anushe2004/skylark-bi-agent/README.md

 - No caching — every question re-fetches both boards.
 For ~500 rows this is fast; wouldn't scale to a very large board without pagination-aware caching.

+## Challenges Faced

+ - The live demo may show a billing/credit error depending on API balance at time of testing — the agent logic itself is complete and was    verified working locally; this is an account-funding issue, not a code defect.